dart-lang/build/build_config/README.md

   will never run on any package other than the root - but does not necessarily need to use the "root_package" value for "auto_apply".
 If it would otherwise run on a non-root package it will be filtered out.
+- **adds_to_library**: Optional, boolean.
+Specifies whether this builder adds code to a library using `BuildStep.librarySourceSink`.
+If `true`, the builder can access `buildStep.librarySourceSink` to contribute source and imports to a shared part file.
+Defaults to `false`.
+Cannot be used with `is_optional`.
 - **defaults**: Optional: Default values to apply when a user does not specify the corresponding key in their `builders` section.
 May contain the following
   keys: